 Folk Arrangements Sheet Music for Strings and Other Groups

-Every arrangement includes the original melody, which is written in treble clef.
+Each of these arrangements includes the original melody, which is written in treble clef.
 This part also has chords written above it, for an accompanist to play.

 For each tune, there are two harmony parts and a bassline.